 Simple Homemade Nutella

-Learn how to make homemade nutella with just 7 simple ingredients.
-This nutella recipe is easy to whip up, tastes 1000 times better than store-bought nutella!
+Learn how to make homemade Nutella with just seven simple ingredients!
+This chocolate hazelnut spread recipe is easy to whip up, perfect on crepes or with toast, and tastes 1000 times better than store-bought Nutella!

 Simple Homemade Nutella (30 Sec.)

 But you know what?
 Making homemade Nutella isn’t difficult and you can make a batch in around 30 minutes and keep it in your pantry for a whole month — that’s IF it actually lasts that long.

 We’re almost through my last batch — I made it a week ago.